Advanced Solutions - Advanced Information

 Fall 2019

 The ENT 3D project is at an exciting point.
-The project began over 4 years ago and is a continuation of the Nose Cards project that was so much fun to create.
-Nose Cards is an 11 minute video that goes over sinus and anatomy and problems using relatively simple 3D models.
-Chapters 1 and 2 of the ENT 3D project is ready for viewing and covers the topics in a much more robust and detailed production.
-Chapter 3 is in progress and will cover common sinus and nasal problems and their solutions.
-After these preliminary chapters, I will begin on the more technical topics for otolaryngologists and anatomy students.
+It began more than four years ago and grew out of the earlier Nose Cards project, which was a lot of fun to build.
+Nose Cards is an 11-minute video that walks through sinus anatomy and problems using simple 3D models.
+Chapters 1 and 2 of the ENT 3D project are ready to watch and cover the same topics in a much richer, more detailed way.
+Chapter 3 is in progress and will cover common sinus and nasal problems and how they are treated.
+After these first chapters, I will move on to more advanced topics for ear, nose, and throat doctors and anatomy students.

-If you have some type of 3D viewer or red blue glasses, start at the Stereoscopic Page.
+If you have a 3D viewer or red-blue glasses, start at the Stereoscopic Page.

 Nose Cards

-ENT3D was inspired by a project that started 20 years ago.
-I built a simple 3D model of sinus anatomy and created an educational package called Nose Cards.
+ENT3D was inspired by a project I started more than 20 years ago.
+Back then I built a simple 3D model of sinus anatomy and put together a learning kit called Nose Cards.

 Nose Cards was published in 1999.
-CT scan data and 3D Studio Max were used to creat relatively simple computer models of nasal and sinus anatomy.
-The kit was provided to physicians and patients with to explain the basic structure and function of the nasal cavity and the sinuses.
-The series was printed on cards that were inserted into a folding viewer that provided a 3D experience.
-The series can be viewed as a slide show here.
+I used CT scan data and 3D Studio Max to create simple computer models of the nose and sinuses.
+The kit was given to doctors and patients to explain how the inside of the nose and the sinuses are built and how they work.
+The pictures were printed on cards that slid into a folding viewer for a 3D experience.
+You can view the series as a slide show here.

 Hardware and Software

-The original shapes were obtained by using high resolution CT scans and using ITK Snap, a research radiology program that helps "segment" individual structures in CT scans and MRIs.
-The spacially accurate initial models were brought into ZBrush, the industry standard organic modeling and sculpting program.
-Here they wered formatted into modern models with multiple resolution layers, displacement maps, UV Maps, and textures.
-The completed textured models were then brought into 3D Studio Max for animation and rendering using V Ray rendering engine.
-My workstation is a fairly robust 10 core overcloced i7 workstation with multiple monitors and high end graphics card.
-One of my monitors is the 55 inch 4K LG 3D TV, which is used to preview and tune the 3D effects.
+The original shapes came from high-resolution CT scans, which were opened in ITK Snap, a research radiology program that helps "segment" individual structures inside CT scans and MRIs.
+Those spatially accurate starter models were then brought into ZBrush, the industry-standard program for organic modeling and digital sculpting.
+In ZBrush they were formatted into modern models with multiple resolution layers, displacement maps, UV maps, and textures.
+The finished textured models were then moved into 3D Studio Max for animation and rendering with the V-Ray rendering engine.
+My workstation is a fairly powerful 10-core overclocked i7 machine with multiple monitors and a high-end graphics card.
+One of the monitors is a 55-inch 4K LG 3D TV, which is used to preview and fine-tune the 3D effects.

-I have 2 of 32 core AMD Threadripper based computers that serve as a render farm to speed the production.
-These "nodes" are working day and night drawing frames.
-3D high resolution images take a great deal of computer power and time.
+I also have two 32-core AMD Threadripper computers that act as a render farm to speed up production.
+These "nodes" work day and night drawing frames.
+High-resolution 3D images take a lot of computing power and time.

-The resulting images are then composited in Adobe After Effects or Premier Pro.
+The finished images are then composited in Adobe After Effects or Premiere Pro.
 Photoshop is used where needed.
-Compositing the final renders allows various components of a scene to be rendered seperately and composited in ways that allows future flexibility, best final appearance, and most efficient rendering times.
+Compositing the final renders lets each part of a scene be rendered separately and then combined, which gives more flexibility, a better final look, and more efficient rendering times.

 The CAD Model

-There are several high quality collections of 3D computer anatomy.
-None have the detail in the sinus and nasal region as ENT3D.
-Another unique aspect of ENT3D is the degree of integration of the CT scans and MRI scans.
-The sinuses, skull base, and ear structures are available in 0.3 mm interpolated resolution in the 3DS Max environment.
-They can be manipulated as a "pseudo volumetric space" with full control of opacity and integration of other 3D models in the same space.
-Most 3D anatomy models have been optimized for real time interactive manipulation.
-That is very cool for sure but it is a much different direction than this project.
-While ENT3D project is built in a format that could be used in real-time game engines and interactive virtual reality environments, the plan is to create pre scripted demonstrations and present them with high resolution stereoscopic displays.
+There are several high-quality collections of 3D computer anatomy out there.
+None of them have the sinus and nasal detail that ENT3D has.
+Another thing that makes ENT3D different is how closely the CT and MRI scans are woven into the 3D models.
+The sinuses, skull base, and ear structures are available at 0.3 mm interpolated resolution inside the 3DS Max environment.
+They can be used like a "pseudo volumetric space" with full control of opacity and smooth blending with other 3D models in the same scene.
+Most 3D anatomy models are built for real-time, click-and-drag use.
+That is a really neat approach, but it is a different direction than this project.
+ENT3D is built in a format that could be used in real-time game engines and interactive virtual reality, but the plan is to create scripted tours and present them on high-resolution stereoscopic displays.

-Specifically my model begins in ZBrush.
-The base shape with multiple levels of detail, UV maps, displacement maps, and texture maps are all primarily created and edited in ZBrush for maximum future flexibility.
-Animation and rendering are done in 3DS Max using VRay rendering
+My model starts in ZBrush.
+The base shape, multiple levels of detail, UV maps, displacement maps, and texture maps are all created and edited in ZBrush so they stay flexible for future use.
+Animation and rendering are done in 3DS Max with the V-Ray rendering engine.

-I have explored the real time anatomy models that I am aware of.
-I find that at first, you spend a great deal of time learning how to navigate the sytem and learning how to get the most out of the model and the available tools for visualization.
+I have tried the real-time anatomy models I know about.
+At first, you spend a lot of time learning how to navigate the system and how to get the most out of the model and the visualization tools.

-ENT3D is fundamentally different.
-An expert in the anatomy, physiology, and pathology of this area creates pre scripted tours and explanations.
-You have the professional who knows the content as the same person who created and manages the computer assets.
-This combination can provide unique educational demonstrations that can be quickly viewed on the internet or shown to large audiences and classrooms.
+ENT3D is different in a basic way.
+An expert in the anatomy, physiology, and problems of this area creates scripted tours and explanations.
+The person who knows the content is also the person who built and manages the computer assets.
+That combination makes it possible to create focused learning demonstrations that can be watched quickly over the internet or shown to large audiences and classrooms.

 Nasal Anatomy Detail

-One of the most unique aspects of the ENT3D model is the detailed and flexible model of sinus and nasal anatomy.
-I haven't seen any other 3D models that have the comprehensive and detailed sinus and nasal anatomy that ENT3D has.
-Our initial topics will focus on this aspect of ENT but eventually eill include other ear and throat topics.
+One of the things that makes the ENT3D model stand out is its detailed and flexible view of the sinus and nasal anatomy.
+I haven't seen any other 3D model that has the complete and detailed sinus and nasal anatomy ENT3D has.
+The first topics focus on this area, but over time the project will also cover other ear and throat subjects.

-The nasal cavity and sinuses have complicated spacial relationships to other critical structures.
-The anatomy is hard to understand and even harder to master, especially given the variations in anatomy and challanges encountered during surgical procedures.
-ENT3D hopes students of this topic gain new understanding this using this innovative visualization media.
+The inside of the nose and the sinuses sit in a complicated spatial relationship with other important structures nearby.
+The anatomy is hard to understand and even harder to master, especially because people's anatomy can vary and surgeries can bring unexpected challenges.
+ENT3D hopes that students of this topic will gain new understanding by using this new way of seeing the anatomy.

-In addition to the complicated 3D computer model, there is a cadaver dissection of sinus anatomy that is documented with 3D photography from 2 angles.
-Using modern software, these images are more flexible than ever and can be explored in ways that were not possible when the dissection and photography session was undertaken years ago.
+On top of the detailed 3D computer model, there is also a cadaver dissection of sinus anatomy that was recorded with 3D photography from two angles.
+With modern software, those images are more flexible than ever and can be explored in ways that were not possible when the dissection and photo session were done years ago.

 Camera Systems

-For custom camera rigs I have 2 modified YI 4K action cams with C-mount modifications.
-They can be used with various lenses and special mounts creating a 4k macro custom camera, they can be attached to a Zeiss/Karl Storz Microscope adapter and allow 4K x 2 views from the operative microscope, and they mount on 3D endoscopes that I have modified.
-I obtained stereoscopic laparascopes on EBay that are designed to work with surgical robot systems.
-Surprisingly, these extremely expensive robot laparascopes can be obtained on EBay for about $100 each.
-They require fabrication to be used outside of their original systems.
-I can mount the 2x 4K cameras on them for examinations of the mouth and throat and skull base.
+For custom camera rigs I have two modified YI 4K action cams with C-mount changes.
+They can be paired with different lenses and special mounts to make a 4K macro custom camera, attached to a Zeiss/Karl Storz microscope adapter for twin 4K views from the operating microscope, or mounted on 3D endoscopes that I have modified.
+I bought stereoscopic laparoscopes on eBay that were designed for surgical robot systems.
+Surprisingly, these very expensive robot laparoscopes can be found on eBay for about $100 each.
+They need some custom work to use outside of their original systems.
+With those changes, I can mount the two 4K cameras on them and record exams of the mouth, throat, and skull base.

-I have been acquiring and editing interesting findings for some time and will include these 3D videos into the various presentations.
+I have been collecting and editing interesting findings for some time and will include these 3D videos in future presentations.

 Display Systems

-In 2016 almost every high end TV had 3D capability.
-In 2018 there is only 1 TV available with this option.
-The pinnacle of 3D TV sets was the 2016 LG passive OLED 4K TV sets.
-They came in 55, 65 and 77 inch.
-I have been acquiring these used on EBay and even a few unopened examples.
-I use the small one as my main 3D monitor output from my workstation.
-These TVs often demand a premium for a used set and they won't be around for long.
-To prepare for showing, 4 of the 65 inch and 2 of the 77 inch models have been mounted in custom road cases for rolling transport to venues.
-There are integral stands for positioning at different viewing heigths.
+In 2016 almost every high-end TV had 3D built in.
+By 2018, only one TV still had this option.
+The high point of 3D TV sets was the 2016 LG passive OLED 4K series.
+They came in 55, 65, and 77 inch sizes.
+I have been buying these used on eBay, and a few unopened ones too.
+I use the smallest as my main 3D monitor for my workstation.
+These TVs often sell for a premium used, and they won't be around much longer.
+To get ready for live presentations, four of the 65-inch and two of the 77-inch sets have been mounted in custom road cases for easy rolling transport to venues.
+They have built-in stands so they can be set to different viewing heights.

-In addition to these special TV sets, projector systems are an excellent way to view 3D footage.
-There are still many 3D projectors available.
-In order to display 3D footage to a large audience, however, it is typical to use a dual projector system and various filtering systems so that passive 3D glasses can be used.
-This is the same technology used in theatres for 3D movies and they employ polarized glasses.
-One problem with polarized glasses is that a special type of projector screen is needed.
-ENT3D has available the Omega Optical system that uses band pass filters and special glasses so that 3D projection presentations can be shown on regular white projector screens that are often already installed in classrooms and venues.
-Some venues are better served with multiple smaller monitors.
-4 65" and 2 77" LG OLED displays are available when that is the case.
-For the largest venues I have both a 120" and a 165" free standing silver screen system.
-GeoBox de mutiplexers convert the 3180x1080 into dual stream HD output for the two projectors.
+Besides these special TV sets, projector systems are a great way to view 3D footage.
+There are still plenty of 3D projectors available.
+To show 3D footage to a large audience, though, it is typical to use two projectors together with filters so that passive 3D glasses can be used.
+This is the same approach used in movie theaters for 3D films, with polarized glasses.
+One downside of polarized glasses is that a special kind of projector screen is needed.
+ENT3D has the Omega Optical system, which uses band-pass filters and special glasses so that 3D projection can be shown on regular white projector screens that are already installed in many classrooms and venues.
+Some venues work better with multiple smaller monitors.
+Four 65-inch and two 77-inch LG OLED displays are available for those cases.
+For the largest venues, I have both a 120-inch and a 165-inch free-standing silver screen.
+GeoBox demultiplexers turn the 3180x1080 signal into a dual-stream HD output for the two projectors.
 I have both the 700 series and a 601 series.

-In addition to 3D TVs and Projectors, stereoscopic footage can be viewed with Virtual Reality Headsets.
-The new Oculus Go is especially suitable as it costs only $200 and requires no other hardware.
-The presentation can be accessed over the internet or uploaded to the headset.
+On top of 3D TVs and projectors, stereoscopic footage can also be viewed with virtual reality headsets.
+The Oculus Go is especially nice because it costs only about $200 and doesn't need any other hardware.
+The presentation can be streamed over the internet or loaded directly onto the headset.
 The resolution is not as good as projectors or TVs, but it is still very clear.

-A gamut of very inexpensive devices can also be clipped onto a smart phone.
+A range of very inexpensive viewers can also be clipped onto a smart phone.
 The most common of these is the Google Cardboard viewer.
-It is a cardboard box with lenses that you put your phone into, and view the media with almost no investment.
-This experience is similar to a VR headset.
+It is a cardboard box with lenses that you slide your phone into, and you can watch 3D media for almost no cost.
+The experience is similar to a VR headset.